 Has the development impacted on critical biodiversity areas (CBAs) or ecological support areas (ESAs)?

+YES NO

-YES NO If yes, please describe: The clearing of vegetation has taken place place on areas identified in the WCBSP Terrestrial and CBA 2: Terrestrial, with a CBA 1: Aquatic indicating wetlands and ripa rian habita According to the botanical specialist the site was deemed of medium sensitivity for with highly sensitive on-site wetland (2014).
-The subsequent investigation confirmed condition of the majority of the site deteriorated substantially from the original inves- gone from medium and high respectively, to low and high. that the The aquatic and amphibian specialists confirms that the riparian habitat along Carr System is sensitive.
-Likewise the on-site wetland is deemed to be highly sensitive and continued conservation and protection.
-These features however however been sub rehabilitation measures and have responded positively to the lack of further disturbed d worthy o oject to Has the development impacted on terrestrial vegetation, or aquatic ecosystems (wetlands, estuaries or the coastline)?
-If yes, please describe: YES NO The development impacted on the clearance of the following vegetation types: • Garden Route Shale Fynbos (FFh9) - VU (2011), VU (2018) On-site wetland and riparian habitat along Camphersdrift System.
+If yes, please describe:

+The clearing of vegetation has taken place on areas identified in the WCBSP as CBA 1: Terrestrial and CBA 2: Terrestrial, with a CBA 1: Aquatic indicating wetlands and riparian habitat.

+According to the botanical specialist the site was deemed of medium sensitivity for the most part, with highly sensitive on-site wetland (2014).
+The subsequent investigation confirmed that the condition of the majority of the site deteriorated substantially from the original investigation, having gone from medium and high respectively, to low and high.

+The aquatic and amphibian specialists confirms that the riparian habitat along Camphersdrift System is sensitive.
+Likewise the on-site wetland is deemed to be highly sensitive and worthy of continued conservation and protection.
+These features however been subject to rehabilitation measures and have responded positively to the lack of further disturbance.

+Has the development impacted on terrestrial vegetation, or aquatic ecosystems (wetlands, estuaries or the coastline)?

+If yes, please describe:

+The development impacted on the clearance of the following vegetation types:

+Garden Route Shale Fynbos (FFh9) - VU (2011), VU (2018)

+On-site wetland and riparian habitat along Camphersdrift System.

 Has the development impacted on any populations of threatened plant or animal species, and/or on any habitat that may contain a unique signature of plant or animal species?

+OH

-YES NO If yes, please describe: Yes.
+If yes, please describe:

+Yes.
 The botanist confirmed the presence of botanical specialist of special concern and the amphibian specialist confirmed the presence of a frog species of special concern.

-Please describe the manner in which any other biological aspects were impacted: Riparian habitat was bulldozed.
-Wetland was bulldozed.
-Earthworks resulted in the topsoil, loss of vegetation and habitat. removal c of
+Please describe the manner in which any other biological aspects were impacted:

+Riparian habitat was bulldozed and prepared for development of numerous erven.
+Wetland was bulldozed and prepared for development.

+Earthworks resulted in the removal of topsoil, loss of vegetation and habitat.